South Carolina Dove license: What License do You Need to Hunt Dove in South Carolina?

 Additional Permits or Stamps for Hunting Dove

 While the South Carolina hunting license covers most requirements for dove hunting, there are additional considerations to keep in mind.
-Unlike waterfowl hunting, dove hunting does not require a federal Migratory Bird Hunting and Conservation Stamp (commonly known as a Duck Stamp).
+Hunters also need the free migratory bird permit.

 1. Ensure you have registered for the HIP program before hunting migratory birds like dove.